FCS-analysis/multipletau/README.rst

 Documentation
 -------------

-A full code reference including examples is available `here <http://FCS-analysis.github.io/multipletau/>`__.
+The documentation, including the reference and examples, is available on `readthedocs.io <https://multipletau.readthedocs.io/en/stable/>`__.

 Usage